marvel-nccr/quantum-mobile/docs/developers/roles.md

-# Creating an ansible role
+# Create a new ansible role

 Please use the [ansible role cookiecutter](https://github.com/marvel-nccr/cookiecutter-ansible-role) to template a new role.